SohamAg/FetchRewardsDemo/README.md

-This is my official submission for  Fetch Rewards Android Internship Take Home Assesment.
+This is my official submission for  Fetch Rewards Android Internship Take Home Assessment.